zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

 zhinst-qcodes also benefits from the redesign since it is based on zhinst-toolkit since the beginning.
 The benefits include low setup times and fast responses, similar to the low level ziPython API.
-But these benefits also come with the price of a sever api changes.
-The architecture and the way to use zhinst-qcodes from a user perspective more or less completly changes.
+But these benefits also come with the price of a severe api changes.
+The architecture and the way to use zhinst-qcodes from a user perspective more or less completely changes.
 In the following we will try to help with the transition to the new zhinst-qcodes driver.
 But we know that a lot of feature have been removed in order to align with LabOne and if you encounter any functionality no longer accessible feel free to contact